AkashKK25/pneumonia-xray-detection/README.md

 3. Download the model (or train your own following the notebook):
    ```
-   # Download pre-trained model from releases
+   # Download pre-trained model from the gihub page 'models/'
-   # Or train your own using the Jupyter notebook
+   # Or train your own using the Jupyter notebook from 'notebooks/'
    ```

 4. Run the web app: